raleel/cfi-srd-pt/0008_Combat.md

 #### Move

-Provided one is not Engaged with an opponent; the character can move up to Base Movement Rate.
+Provided one is not Engaged with an opponent; the character can move up to Base Movimento Rate.
 If this brings them into contact with an enemy, they may make a melee attack without expending a further Action to do so, either way, the character is then considered Engaged.
 Unlike the Hustle Action, the Move Action may be taken multiple times during a Combat Round.

 #### Outmaneuver